kebernet/friday/README.md

 SmartThings
 -----------

-Publish the devices from src/main/groovy to your ST account.
+Publish the x10Devices from src/main/groovy to your ST account.